Planting flowers in your vegetable garden is a great way to reduce pests and increase biodiversity.

 One of the best reasons to add cosmos to your garden is because they attract dozens of helpful insects to your garden.
 We know that the variety of cosmos called “Cosmic Orange” attract green lacewings which eat pests such as aphids and thrips.

 It’s hard to find an more iconic flower that is also edible – who doesn’t love munching on sunflower seeds?
-They are an excellent choice for flowers to plant in your vegetable garden.
+They are an excellent choice for flowers to plant with vegetables.

 Aside from being an awesome snack, sunflowers can act as a trellis for climbing plants, and they also can attract pollinators.